HoTT/book/CONTRIBUTING.md

 (such as versions for other devices).
 We are not asking for new mathematical content from the public at this time.

-We are very grateful everyone who is showing interest in our project, and to anyone who helps us improve it!
+We are very grateful to everyone who is showing interest in our project, and to anyone who helps us improve it!
 However, in order to avoid any misunderstanding later, we should mention upfront that your contributions will only be recorded on github commit logs, but not in